Mathews-Tom/sage-dev/commands/INSTALLATION.md

 # Installing Sage-Dev Commands for AI Coding Agents

-This guide explains how to install and use the sage-dev command system directly within AI coding agents like Claude Code, Cline, Roo-Cline, Continue, Cursor, and others.
+This guide explains how to install and use the sage-dev command system directly within AI coding agents like Claude Code, Opencode, DROID, and others.

 ## 🤖 Supported AI Agents